wonchan-choi/wonchan-choi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an associate professor at the [School of Information Studies (SOIS)](https://uwm.edu/informationstudies/), [University of Wisconsin-Milwaukee (UWM)](https://uwm.edu/).
+I am an associate professor in the [School of Information Studies (SOIS)](https://uwm.edu/informationstudies/) at [University of Wisconsin-Milwaukee (UWM)](https://uwm.edu/).
 My research aims to better understand and improve how people seek, use, and create information to accomplish various goals in their daily lives.
 Taking a human-centered approach, I study information behavior in technology-mediated environments, such as the web and AI-powered systems, with the goal of generating insights that benefit both academic research and real-world applications.

 My current projects focus on developing: